suneelbvs/ac-bo-hackathon.github.io/_projects/project-23-noisy-nerds.md

 ---

 Research and development in lab settings necessarily results in imperfect data collection.
-Noise is introduced into R&D-scale datasets from a number of possible factors:
+Noise is introduced into R&D-scale datasets from a number of possible factors, such as human error in measurement, equipment malfunctions, contamination, calibration errors, changing analytical methods, imperfect reproducibility between scientists, and environmental factors (e.g., temperature, humidity).
-- Human error in measurement
-- Equipment malfunctions
-- Contamination
-- Calibration errors
-- Changing analytical methods
-- Imperfect reproducibility between scientists
-- Environmental factors (e.g., temperature, humidity)

 Due to the costly nature of continuous experimentation, R&D teams will ideally be able to employ Bayesian optimization (BO) as soon as possible after an initial set of noisy, early stage experiments.